ThorstenBr/DAN2on3/readme.txt

   - Separate binary file with the DANII SOS driver.
   - Useful if you want to generate your own disk images (using CiderPress etc).

+VOLA3_APPLEIII_BOOT_MENU.po:
+  - Apple III boot menu for the DAN][ card.
+  - Store this file on the first SD card of your DAN][ controller.